-The Richter scale measures the energy released by an earthquake, which is called the earthquake's magnitude.
+The Richter scale measures the energy released by an earthquake.
+We call this the earthquake's magnitude.
 The Magnitude (M) scale ranges from one to ten (the largest so far was the 9.5 Chilean earthquake in 1960).
-It is a logarithmic scale, which means that a magnitude seven earthquake is 32 times as powerful as a magnitude six quake.
+It is a logarithmic scale, which means that a magnitude seven earthquake is 32 times as powerful as a magnitude six earthquake.
 The 1855 Wellington earthquake had an estimated magnitude of 8.2.
-Napier was struck by an M 7.8 quake in 1931 and Kaikoura by an M 7.8 quake in 2016.
+An M7.8 earthquake hit Napier in 1931 and an M7.8 quake hit Kaikōura in 2016.

-The Modified Mercalli (MM) scale is a measure of intensity based on the effects of the earthquake on people and buildings.
+The Modified Mercalli (MM) scale is a measure of intensity.
+It is based on the effects of the earthquake on people and buildings.
 This scale ranges from MM1 (smallest) to MM12 (largest).
 The 1855 Wellington and 1931 Napier earthquakes were both MM10 at their epicentres.
 The shaking intensity lessens as you get further away from the epicentre.
-An earthquake can only have one Magnitude value (how much energy), but it can have a range of intensities from very strong shaking if you are close, to very mild shaking if you are further away.
+An earthquake can only have one magnitude value (how much energy).
+But it can have a range of intensities from very strong shaking if you are close to very mild shaking if you are further away.

 Practise your earthquake drill: Drop, Cover and Hold.

 Talk with your family and prepare an emergency plan.

 Identify safe places close to you at home or school.